Johnny Bucyk: 1960s

-Bucyk and his Uke Line linemates continued to star together (Horvath losing the league scoring championship to Bobby Hull by a single point in 1960), but by the 1961 season, the trio's defensive deficiencies caused coach Milt Schmidt to break the lineup.
-Bucyk was paired with Stasiuk and Jerry Toppazzini, before the Ukes were reunited, but the line was permanently broken up with Stasiuk and Horvath both being traded by the 1961 offseason, with the team missing the playoffs for a second straight year.
+Bucyk and his Uke Line linemates continued to star together (Horvath losing the league scoring championship to Bobby Hull by a single point in 1960).
+That year Bucyk failed to score 20+ goals but was still nearly a point per game scorer with 52 points in 56 appearances including a 5 point game vs. Chicago on November 3, 1959.
+However the Bruins failed to make the playoffs.
+The following year in the 1960-61 season, the trio's defensive deficiencies caused coach Milt Schmidt to break the Uke lineup.
+Bucyk was then paired with Stasiuk and Jerry Toppazzini, before the Ukes were reunited, but the line was permanently broken up with Stasiuk and Horvath both being traded by the 1961 offseason, with the team missing the playoffs for a second straight year.
+That year Bucyk appeared in all 70 games scoring 19 goals and 20 assists.